Posted on June 8, 2021

 Paige hates the “9-5 doldrums.”

-Maybe you already know that Paige Young’s other “claim to fame” is appearing on internet lists and articles about Playboy Playmates who died young and/or committed suicide.
-(See my “About” page.)
+Maybe you already know that Paige Young’s other claim to fame is appearing on internet lists and articles about Playboy Playmates who died before their time.
+(See “About” page.)

 What follows are several articles I found from 1968 and 1969 on a newspaper archive website.